-Sometimes adults continue in unhealthy relationships.
+Unhealthy relationships are where people use intimacy, sex or a show of affection to get what they want: to manipulate, to exploit or to dominate.
+Splitting up a family home is extremely upsetting and inconvenient.
+So sometimes adults continue in unhealthy relationships.
 They may want security and continuity.
 They may believe the other person can’t help being how they are.
 They hope the situation will improve.
 They are afraid of change or of being alone.
-They can’t easily find alternative affordable accommodation.
-Splitting up a family home is extremely upsetting and inconvenient.
+They can’t easily find other accommodation.

 Many couples, especially if they have children, try to stay together in the belief that a marriage should be continued at whatever cost.
 If a couple is always arguing, fighting or unhappy it may be better to end a bad marriage.
 A couple may separate initially and then divorce, which legally ends their marriage.
 Couples divorce for many reasons.
 The key reasons are sexual differences and financial problems as well as general incompatibility.